4-H Youth Membership/Age Requirements

 Adults age 19 and older who complete the volunteer background screening and volunteer application process.
 Volunteers guide youth members in project skills, service, and leadership projects.

-All enrollment forms can picked up from the Extension office or downloaded below.
+All enrollment forms can picked up from the Extension office.

 If you are a new adult volunteer and would like to enroll in the Blaine County 4-H Program, please contact the Extension office and we can assist you with the enrollment process.